 The fellow is allowed 15 weekdays and 6 week-end days to use toward vacation.
 Additionally, 5 days are provided for CME purposes.

 The UW Sports Medicine Fellow receives a R4 (4th year resident) salary during their fellowship year.
 Salary information can be found at the UW Benefits Office Site.
-The 2014-2015 R4 stipend is $60,108.
-The fellow does receive benefits including health and dental insurance as part of enrolling as a fellow at the University of Washington.
+The AY18 R4 stipend is $63,768.
+The fellow oes receive benefits including health and dental insurance as part of enrolling as a fellow at the University of Washington.
 Parking is provided at the UW Neighborhood Northgate Clinic free of cost.
 However, if the fellow desires to obtain parking at other sites (such as Husky Stadium), this is deducted from the fellow’s salary.